FriendlyUser/vuepress-theme-cool/README.md

 ### Disclaimer

 If you see any bugs feel free to make a pull request at Github or email me.
 Not a expert in vuepress at all or vue so there are ways to improve my implementations.
+In addition, some of the components do not work, do not hesitate to message me.